Abbate11/React-Three.js-Portfolio/README.md

 ## Features

 - **React**: Utilized for building a dynamic and interactive user interface.
-- **Three.js**: Integrated to create and display impressive 3D models and animations.
+- **Three.js**: Integrated to create and display 3D models and animations.
 - **Styled Components**: Employed for styling React components with a clean, modular approach.
 - **Mobile Responsive**: Designed to provide an optimal viewing experience across various devices and screen sizes.